There is a significant number of women who genuinely struggle with a low breastmilk supply.

 Of these women, approximately one third will struggle with an over supply of breast milk.
 One third will have no issues what so ever with milk supply, and the final third will struggle with some form of low breastmilk supply issues.

 Of this final third about 10% of these women will seriously struggle to naturally make any milk at all – I am one of these women.

 Diabetes has a similar affect on a woman’s ability to produce milk, and women with either type one or type two diabetes may struggle to make enough milk to fully breastfeed their babies.

-What are they low milk supply symptoms?
 Do I have low breastmilk supply issues?

 It is entirely probable that you are actually making enough milk for your baby.
 If you have gotten to about 6 weeks postpartum (after baby is born) and you are noticing that your breasts no longer feel full like they used to and baby is more fussy, and feeding more often.

 THIS IS NORMAL